Oconnery/DirectX12_Minecraft_Clone/README.md

 # DirectX12_MinecraftClone
+A Direct X12 graphics engine with some aspects inspired by the Minecraft engine.
-A Minecraft clone made for a Games Graphics Programming assignment.
+Made for a Games Graphics Programming assignment.

+Written in C++ using Visual Studio 2017.
-Developed by Oisin Connery, Connor Heath, Lee Watterson and James McGowan
+Developed by Oisin Connery, Connor Heath, Lee Watterson and James McGowan.